Towards an anomaly detection pipeline for gravitational waves at the Einstein Telescope: Implementation details

 \section{Implementation details}

-The initial development of the CAE model described herein was conducted using simple 2-second-long white noise spectrograms generated with standard deviation of $\sigma=1\times10^{-21}$.
+The initial development of the CAE model described herein was conducted using simple 2-second-long Gaussian-like white noise spectrograms generated with standard deviation of $\sigma=1\times10^{-21}$, using a standard short-time Fourier transform.
 A total of $2\times 10^{5}$ spectrograms are generated and split 70\%/30\% for training/testing purposes.
+BBH merger signals are generated with the IMRPhenomPv2 waveform approximant~\citep{PhysRevD.93.044007}, with only masses and distance considered as parameters, for simplicity.
+For signal-injected samples, the merger time is required to lie within the spectrogram window, but its position is randomly shifted within the segment (up to $\pm$30\% around the center of the window) in order to prevent the model from learning a fixed time alignment and to reduce overfitting.
+No additional optimisation of the time–frequency representation was performed.

-BBH merger signals are generated with the IMRPhenomHM approximant, with only masses and distance considered for simplicity.
-Figure \ref{fig:spectrograms-random} shows spectrograms containing white-noise-only (bottom), generated signal (top) and this signal injected into the noise (middle).
+Although the IMBH signals studied herein inherently inhabit only the lowest frequency bins of the spectrograms, we elect not to apply any form of low-pass filters or cuts.
+This is done because, while this study specifically targets IMBH mergers, avoiding any such early selection criteria preserves flexibility for any future expansion of the method to a wider range of signal morphologies.
+Figure \ref{fig:spectrograms-random} shows spectrograms containing white-noise-only (bottom), generated signal (top, illustratively placed in the center of the spectrogram) and this signal injected into the noise (middle).

 The initial use of white noise instead of ET simulated noise allows for simpler noise/signal separation and development of architecture and procedures.
-The 3 and 5$\sigma$ threshold values are shown, with the signal losses showing strong separation from white noise.
+The 3 and 5$\sigma$ threshold values are shown, with the signal losses showing strong separation from white noise (Fig.~\ref{fig:whitenoise_separation}).